opentargets/genetics-sumstat-harmoniser/readme.md

 Load summary stat record (ssrec).

-Get record from reference VCF (vcfrec) using ssrec chrom:pos and tabix.
+Get records from reference VCF (vcfrec) using ssrec chrom:pos and tabix.
+(There may be multiple lines in the VCF).
-  If no record -> discard and break
-  Assert that only 1 record was returned (should be the case for gnomad vcfs at least) Discard alt alleles if allele freq is below af_vcf_min threshold If no alt alleles remaining -> discard and break

-As vcfrec could be multialleleic, compare ssrec alleles to vcfrec alleles.
-Search for ssrec allele match with each vcfrec ref-alt allele pair and their reverse complements.
-Remove alt allele and corresponding INFO entries if not a match.
-  If no matches -> discard ssrec as ambiguous and break If >1 match -> discard ssrec as ambiguous and break If 1 match -> proceed
+  Discard ssrec if there are no matches in VCF -> discard and break Remove alt alleles if allele freq is below af_vcf_min threshold Remove alt alleles that don't match ssrec alleles on either strand Discard ssrec if there are no records after filtering -> discard and break Discard ssrec if there are multiple vcfrecs (>1) after filtering -> discard and break Discard ssrec if there are multiple alt alleles (>1) after filtering -> discard and break There should now be 1 matching vcf record with 1 matching allele

 Check whether ssrec alleles and vcfrec alleles are palindromic If palindromic